J. K. Blackman requests Vice President Roosevelt's assistance to help him secure a position on the corps of reporters of debates in the Senate.

 Theodore Roosevelt writes to Medill McCormick, sending him an enclosed letter and asking that he send the stenography to Mrs. Hess.

-The Secretary of Theodore Roosevelt informs Father Curran that Roosevelt will arrive in Wilkes-Barre accompanied by a stenographer.
-The Secretary asks Curran to find a hotel for the stenographer.
+Theodore Roosevelt's secretary informs Father Curran that Roosevelt will arrive in Wilkes-Barre accompanied by a stenographer.
+The secretary asks Curran to find a hotel for the stenographer.

 Scheduling; Railroad travel--Planning; Stenographers; Pennsylvania--Wilkes-Barre; Roosevelt, Theodore, 1858-1919